 - .ai = Adobe Illustrator.
 AI files are vector files (sometimes can include embedded raster files).

 - .psd = Adobe Photoshop.
 PSD files are raster files.
 If saved as a .psd it can have advanced features like layers, clipping paths, editable text and more.
 Generally a PSD file will have be either a modified photographic image or a created piece of art.

 - .tif = Tagged Interchange File Format.
 TIFF files are raster files.
 TIF's can include layers and transparency.
 TIF's are often the preferred raster format for high resolution images for reuse in professional workflows.
-BrandFM recommends TIFF for high resolution raster images.
-We also suggest you use LZW lossless compression to prepare TIF files before upload.
+Brandkit recommends TIFF for high resolution raster images.
+We also suggest you save Tif's using the RGB colourspace in most cases and LZW lossless compression to prepare TIF files before upload.

 - .eps = Encapsulated Poscript file - a container file (often Photoshop and Illustrator files are saved as .eps files) .pdf = Portable Document Format file - a container file (Adobe now recommends using PDF's over EPS's but many printers prefer EPS.)

 - .jpg = Joint Picture Experts Group raster image - one of the most commonly used raster formats and compatible with most modern applications.

 - .png = Portable Network Graphics file.
 A great compact raster format that support alpha transparency and is used more and more on the web.
 But earlier web browsers such as IE 5/6 may have trouble displaying transparency correctly.

 This is a quick but by no means comprehensive guide as to what file types you'll(probably) need for a particular purpose.